Lilly Ledbetter Equal Pay Act – Where Are We Now?

 So what are our politicians doing about it?
 Since Lilly Ledbetter passed in 2009, Congress has attempted to pass parallel legislation, the Paycheck Fairness Act.
 It was, however, defeated twice between 2009 and 2012.
 Part of this act is currently under consideration by President Obama.
 In Ledbetter’s own words:

 As AAUW has recommended, the president could start by issuing an executive order that would ban federal contractors from retaliating against workers who ask about wage practices or share salary information.
 This is a critical element of the stalled Paycheck Fairness Act.
 And the president doesn’t need to wait for Congress; he has the power to put it in place with another history-making stroke of his pen.
 Even better, this action would help dismantle what was my largest barrier all those years ago — not knowing that I was being paid unfairly and having no way to find out.

 Equal pay for women may have a way to go but President Obama’s showing support for it is certainly encouraging.
-If you think you may be facing wage discrimination due to your gender, age or other factor, it’s time to contact Scott Wagner and Associates, P.A..
+If you think you may be facing wage discrimination due to your gender, age or other factor, it’s time to contact Scott Law Team.
 Our extensive knowledge in the area of wage discrimination can help you bring the situation to a positive resolution.